 We saw kids who wanted to learn but didn’t know where to go.
 So, we changed what we saw.

 The Saber Sin Límites (Limitless Knowledge) Community Library opened in 2010 as the first and only community library in Chajul.
-With a total membership of over 1,900 users and counting, over 4,000 titles, 2 librarians, and many helping hands, the library is making reading fun and popular in Chajul.
+With a over 2,000 visitors since opening, over 4,000 titles, microscopes and computers, 2 librarians, and many helping hands, the library is making reading fun and popular in Chajul.
 We know it when we see María come in every day to pick out a new book to read.
 We see it in Gaspar when he arrives early so he can help set up for story hour.
 And we hear it in how much Juana has improved when she reads aloud in reading club.

-Saber Sin Límites hosts 2 bilingual Spanish-Ixil story hours each week for different reading levels, a weekly reading club, and Reading Adventures literacy camp during school vacations.
+Saber Sin Límites hosts 2 bilingual Spanish-Ixil story hours each week for different reading levels,monthly cultural story hours, a weekly reading club, weekly science classes, and Reading Adventures literacy camp during school vacations.
 Librarians help with homework, cultivate students’ literacy and research skills, and create a space in which where learning is fun and celebrated.
 Local teachers also visit the library, using its variety of resources to plan lessons and prepare for their classes.
-All Limitless Horizons Ixil youth and students at San Gaspar, our partner middle school in Chajul, have access to a book-lending service.
+All Limitless Horizons Ixil youth and students at San Gaspar, our partner middle school in Chajul, as well as frequent library users, have access to a book-lending service.

 The library is immensely popular and the increasing demand for activities and support from librarians demonstrates its success.
 Many of our regular users are under 8, the age at which most students in Chajul start school.
 Their time in the library is a powerful introduction to both literacy and learning.
 By starting early we help bridge educational gaps in the under-resourced local school system.